top of page

 I might have been asking for too much.

-I critiqued my effort and decided to approach AI, hoping for useful thoughts, insights, and corrective actions on modifying my dough.
+I critiqued my effort and decided to approach AI, hoping for useful insights and corrective actions on modifying my dough.
 This was her response:

 Yes, adding sugar and butter to bread dough for a blueberry pie crust is a great way to create a richer, slightly sweet, and flakier bread-like crust.
 This approach mimics a "sweet dough" or brioche-style pastry, which works well for rustic fruit pies, providing a tender crumb that complements the filling.